Skip to content

 Cars backed into a parking space must have a front license plate.

-USA does not guarantee the availability of parking spaces at any time or in any parking area.
+Sunnyside Apartments does not guarantee the availability of parking spaces at any time or in any parking area.

 Parking permits become invalid after a resident's move out date.

-Motorcycles, scooters and mopeds are not required to have a permit, but must have a current registration and a current license plate permit sticker or displayed temporary permit and be parked in designated areas.
+Motorcycles, scooters and mopeds are not required to have a permit, but must have a current registration and display a current license plate permit sticker or displayed temporary permit and be parked in designated areas.

 The number of parking permits issued to an apartment cannot exceed the number of tenants signed on the Rental Agreement.